 Q: What new applications will the technology have in the coming years?
 Are there any areas Touch International is particularly excited about (i.e. novel uses of touchscreen integration)?

 New applications are continuously being discovered for touch, which is one of the reasons adoption is going to continue to grow exponentially.
-You are going to see touch in everything from gas pumps and automobiles to surgical devices and cockpit navigation systems.
+You are going to see touch in everything from gas pumps and automobiles to surgical devices and wearables.

 We are particularly excited about new innovations in the aerospace, military and medical industries since those markets make up over 60 percent of our business.
 We have a unique position in the marketplace because we are able to design and build touch screens for markets that have a lot of regulatory requirements.
 Aerospace is especially exciting right now as they are bringing the “touch experience” into airplane cabins through in-flight entertainment.